Walk-in Class Mondays 8pm-9.30pm

 These weekly general programme classes are open to everyone.
 They include guided meditations and teachings on the practical application of Buddhist thought in daily life.
+There's also time for Questions & Answers.
 There's no need to book, just drop in.
 8.00-9.30pm.
-Facility fee RM10
+Suggested donation RM10

 Our way of identifying ourselves is mistaken.
 We believe that the self that we normally see is our self.
 However, this self and all the things we normally see do not exist.
 Due to this ignorance we develop various kinds of mistaken appearance, and experience various kinds of problems as hallucinations throughout this life, and in life after life, endlessly.

 Teachings based on the book, HOW TO TRANSFORM YOUR LIFE.

 Our happiness is as fragile as a water bubble.
 Impermanence spares nothing and no one; in samsara all our dreams are broken in the end.
 In this impure life we will never experience pure happiness unless we engage in pure spiritual practice.

 Through meditating on taking the sufferings of all living beings, we will develop a mind that is as strong and stable as a blacksmith's anvil, which does not break however hard it is struck.
 We need a strong and stable mind, one that is undisturbed by any hardship that life throws at us.

 While it is not habitual for us to do, putting ourselves in the other person's shoes actually brings us the peace of mind that we all wish for.